Pudozhsky District

-Pudozhsky District (Пу́дожский райо́н; Puudožin piiri) is an administrative district (raion), one of the fifteen in the Republic of Karelia, Russia.
+Pudozhsky District (Пу́дожский райо́н) is an administrative district (raion), one of the fifteen in the Republic of Karelia, Russia.
 It is located in the southeast of the republic.
 The area of the district is 12700 km2.
 Its administrative center is the town of Pudozh.
 As of the 2010 Census, the total population of the district was 21,659, with the population of Pudozh accounting for 44.8% of that number.

 Administrative and municipal status

 Within the framework of administrative divisions, Pudozhsky District is one of the fifteen in the Republic of Karelia and has administrative jurisdiction over one town (Pudozh) and seventy-two rural localities.
 As a municipal division, the district is incorporated as Pudozhsky Municipal District.
 The town of Pudozh and eleven rural localities are incorporated into an urban settlement, while the remaining sixty-one rural localities are incorporated into seven rural settlements within the municipal district.
 The town of Pudozh serves as the administrative center of both the administrative and municipal district.